-Illness (not medical or dental appointment).
+Code I: Illness (not medical or dental appointment).
 If your child is unable to attend due to illness (both physical and mental health related), parents should advise the school on the first day the child is unable to attend.
 (See Absence Procedures below for more details).
-All schools must inform the local authority if a pupil of compulsory school age misses or is expected to miss 15 days due to sickness.
+All schools must inform the local authority if a pupil of compulsory school age misses or is expected to miss 15 consecutive or cumulative days due to illness as they may need additional support from the LA.